-There are two distinct trekking seasons which constitute the best time to climb Mt Kilimanjaro.
+There are two distinct climbing seasons that constitute the best time to climb Mt Kilimanjaro.
 They are January-March and June-October.
-January-March is generally colder than June-October and there is a higher probability of encountering snow on the summit.
+January-March is generally colder than June-October, and there is a higher probability of encountering snow on the summit.

 How hard is the actual climb?

 With the right preparation, guides and support team, the climb is very achievable.
-We choose the Machame Route over a 7 day and 6 night itinerary because we feel that gives our team the best chance of summit success through acclimatization.
+We choose the Machame Route over a 7-day and 6-night itinerary because we feel that gives our team the best chance of summit success through acclimatization.
 Big adventure achievements will never come easy, so there will be some challenges.
-We put a lot of emphasis on pre-training so the climb will be much easier.
-Most of the people that you speak to that didn't summit have a common theme, they lacked preparation, were poorly guided and there was limited to no teamwork on the mountain.
+We put a lot of emphasis on pre-training, so the climb will be much easier.
+Most of the people you speak to that didn't summit have a common theme, lacked preparation, were poorly guided, and had limited to no teamwork on the mountain.

 Why do you choose the Machame Route?

-We choose the Machame Route for all our treks because from our experience it provides the best acclimatization program of moving high and sleeping low, diversity of scenery and more importantly, gives us options to descend quickly if one of our team members succumbs to altitude sickness.
+We choose the Machame Route for all our treks because, from our experience, it provides the best acclimatization program for moving high and sleeping low, diversity of scenery and, more importantly, gives us options to descend quickly if one of our team members succumbs to altitude sickness.

 What is the accommodation like in Moshi?

-The accommodation in Moshi, Tanzania is a comfortable and clean hotel and will be on a twin share accommodation basis.
+The accommodation in Moshi, Tanzania, is a comfortable and clean hotel and will be on a twin-share basis.
 If you would like to book your own room, please let us know when you book, but there will be additional costs.
-If the group size is an odd number, there will be no additional cost if you end up in your own room.
-The hotel will have wifi and has excellent security.
+However, if the group size is an odd number, there will be no extra cost if you end up in your own room.
+The hotel will have wifi and excellent security.

-What is the accommodation like in on the Mountain?
+What is the accommodation like on the Mountain?

 What type of food do we eat in Moshi?

-There will be plenty of food on the trek.
-At the hotel, a buffet breakfast, lunch and dinner is served each day.
+There will be plenty of food on the climb.
+At the hotel, a buffet breakfast, lunch and dinner are served each day.
 You also have the option to go into the town of Moshi and eat at any of the takeaway establishments.
-We would highly recommend though that you try and keep your diet fairly staple to avoid and potential pre-trek sickness.
+We highly recommend that you try and keep your diet fairly staple to avoid any potential pre-climb sickness.
 You are advised to either drink bottled water or treat your drinking water with purification tablets.

 What type of food do we eat on the mountain?

-On each trek, there will be a designated head and assistant cook that will prepare your meals each day.
-The food will vary depending a bit depending on the season, but it will be high in carbs and protein and will be prepared from local fresh produce to ensure you maintain your energy levels.
-We do suggest perhaps taking some favourite breakfast type cereal like oats and snacks.
+On each climb, a designated head and assistant cook will prepare your meals each day.
+The food will vary depending on the season, but it will be high in carbs and protein and prepared from local fresh produce to maintain your energy levels.
+We suggest perhaps taking some favourite breakfast type cereal like oats and snacks.
 We would also suggest taking your prefered coffee sachets.

-Moshi is a large town for the area, so there are facilities like banking, general grocery stores, restaurants etc. You can purchase trekking equipment, but we would highly recommend that your sort all that in Australia.
+Moshi is a large town for the area, so there are facilities like banking, general grocery stores, restaurants etc. You can purchase trekking equipment, but we highly recommend that you sort all that in Australia.

 Why use Peak Potential Adventures?

-Our guides and the way we run our trek are second to none.
-You will only get very experienced guides on our treks that you can trust.
-We pride ourselves on ensuring that everyone has a positive, rewarding and safe experience.
-We leave nothing to chance in our preparation and are always thinking about our client's safety and enjoyment during the trek.
+Our guides and the way we run our adventures are second to none.
+You will only get very experienced guides on our adventures that you can trust.
+We pride ourselves on ensuring everyone has a positive, rewarding, safe experience.
+We leave nothing to chance in our preparation and always think about our client's safety and enjoyment during the adventure.

-Do you offer a trek option with Australian guides?
+Do you offer a climb option without Australian guides?

-How many people could be on this trek?
+How many people could be on this climb?

-This trek is limited to a maximum of 12 people.
+This climb is limited to a maximum of 12 people.

 What is the minimum age?

-Because of insurance and liability reasons, the minimum age for this trek is 18.
+Because of insurance and liability reasons, the minimum age for adventure is 18.

-Mt Kilimanjaro can be climbed by anyone who is relatively fit and those who are willing to get fit.
-A significant advantage in undertaking this challenge with Peak Potential Adventures is that our team are also qualified, personal trainers.
-We have had significant experience in high altitude fitness preparation so we will provide you with ongoing personalised advice and support on your training and fitness requirements to ensure you are ready.
-Also, climbing Mt Kilimanjaro is not all about fitness, it's as much a mental challenge, which we will prepare you for through our extensive adventure experience and qualifications in personal training.
+Mt Kilimanjaro can be climbed by those who are relatively fit and those willing to get fit.
+A significant advantage in undertaking this challenge with Peak Potential Adventures is that our team are also qualified personal trainers.
+We have had significant experience in high-altitude fitness preparation, so we will provide you with ongoing personalised advice and support on your training and fitness requirements to ensure you are ready.
+Also, climbing Mt Kilimanjaro is not all about fitness; it's as much a mental challenge, which we will prepare you for through our extensive adventure experience and qualifications in personal training.

 What equipment will I require?

-After you have booked, you will also be emailed an equipment list.
-An equipment list can also be found on the Mt Kilimanjaro information page under the 'other information section'.
-You can also download a copy of the equipment list here.
-Once you have a copy of the list, we will then discuss with you your equipment requirements and budget.
+The equipment list is on the website under additional information.
+Once you have reviewed the list, we will discuss your equipment requirements and budget.
 Some equipment can be hired in Moshi, so we will also discuss the option of hiring equipment with you.

 What vaccinations should I have?

-Can I trek safely if I have allergies or a medical condition?
+Can I climb safely if I have allergies or a medical condition?

 How much could I expect to pay for flights?